V4Fire/Client/src/components/super/i-input/README.md

 #### clear

-Clears a component value to undefined.
+Clears the component value to undefined.

 #### reset

-Resets a component value to default.
+Resets the component value to default.

 #### validate

-Validates a component value.
+Validates the component value.
+The method returns true if the validation is successful or an object with the error information.

 ### Template methods